Yo yo yo ladies and gentlemen,

 - “Have you ever gone on a diet.”

-So … what we’ve learned so far is that schon means already most of the time, it is a little more broad than already, it is the direct opposite of erst and it is part of 2 incredible handy constructions, namely schon wieder and schon mal.
+So … what we’ve learned so far is that schon means already most of the time, but it is a little more broad than already, and is the direct opposite of erst and part of 2 incredible handy constructions, namely schon wieder and schon mal.
 Cool.
 We have reached base-camp, if you remember my climbing metaphor.

-And now let’s talk about all the other schons, the praticle schons, the filler schons or the coloring schons, however you want to call it
+And now let’s talk about all the other schons, the practicle schons, the filler schons or the coloring schons, however you want to call it

 Schon – coloring orders